JEverhart383/first-headless-project/README.md

 ## Step 4: Show ACF Fields in Post Page Content

+You can access this waypoint by running `git checkout waypoint/step-four` in your terminal.

 Now that we have our basic post details page wired up, it's time to show our ACF data on those pages.
 We can create two variables called `haveResourcePosts` and `haveResourceVideos` to check whether or not we have ACF resources for a given post, and then we can render those items in a unified list.
 To complete this step, copy the code below into your `components/PostPageContent.js` file.

 ```